FRENSIE/FRENSIE/README.md

 4. copy the `FRENSIE/scripts/frensie.sh` into the build directory
 5. change the variables in the script to reflect the desired system paths
 6. run `./frensie.sh` to configure FRENSIE
-7. run `make`
+7. run `make -j n`
 8. run `make test`
+9. run `make manual`
-9. run `make install`
+10. run `make install`

 Because this will eventually be an open source project, the goal is to be able to build FRENSIE without having to acquire commercial software licenses.
 Currently, the geometry capabilities within FRENSIE are only activated when the DagMC configure option is set to ON (e.g. `-D FRENSIE_ENABLE_DAGMC:BOOL=ON`), which requires a CUBIT license.
 In the future, more software libraries will be incorporated into FRENSIE which will allow for geometry capabilities to be built without building DagMC.

 Note: There are several other configure options that can be changed in the frensie.sh script. `-D FRENSIE_ENABLE_DBC:BOOL=ON` turns on very thorough Design-by-Contract checks that can be a very useful debugging tool. `-D FRENSIE_ENABLE_OPENMP:BOOL=ON` enables OpenMP thread support. `-D FRENSIE_ENABLE_MPI:BOOL=ON` enables MPI support.
+If your system already has Doxygen 1.8.2 or above, there is no need to install version 1.8.8.
+Just delete the `-D DOXYGEN_PREFIX` variable from the frensie.sh script.

 ## Feedback
 If any issues are encountered during the build process please direct your questions to [Alex Robinson](https://github.com/aprobinson)